GLOBAL MARKETS-Stocks retreat on earnings concerns, euro steady

 Shares of JPMorgan, which had surged before the market’s open, and those of Wells Fargo were lower in afternoon trading.
 Bank shares were down 2.5 percent on the KBW Bank Index.

 While JPMorgan’s results met analysts’ expectations, Wells Fargo came up weaker than expected on a key performance measure.
-Its shares were down 2.6 percent, while JPMorgan fell 1.1 percent.
+Its shares were down 3.0 percent, while JPMorgan was down 1.1 percent in late trading.

-“Bank shares as a group have had a nice move (up) this year so far,” said Ken Polcari, managing director at ICAP Equities in New York.
-“Guidance is cautious so people are taking money off the table.”

 In Europe, the FTSEurofirst 300 ended down 0.5 percent.
 The MSCI world stock index eased 0.2 percent.